flow-ai/flowai-messaging-optin-example/README.md

 ### Configure Flow.ai

-- Login to Flow.ai and select the project you'd like to connect
+- Login to [Flow.ai](https://app.flow.ai) and choose the project you'd like to connect
-- Go to the organisation settings and add a new API key if you do not have one
+- Go to the [organisation settings](https://app.flow.ai/default/settings/organisation/tokens) and add a new API key if you do not have one
-- Next return to the project and the integrations overview
+- Next return to the project and the [integrations](https://app.flow.ai/default/integrations) overview
-- Add a REST API integration
+- Add a REST API integration and configure the REST API
-- Configure the REST API (fill out a fake callback URL if it's required)

 ### Configure and run